Kuldeepsp01/Kuldeepsp01/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Kuldeepsp01&label=Profile%20views&color=0e75b6&style=flat" alt="Kuldeepsp01" /> </p>

 <p>I am a Software Engineer currently working at Eplanet Softwares, Jaipur, India
-I holds a Master's degree in Computer Science.
+I holds a Master's degree in Computer Applications.
 I enjoys writing code in Java/Android and currently learning and falling in love with Flutter Now, I feels like I owes something to this beautiful tech community and so is on journey to explore the whole new world of open source.</p>